ne0ndrag0n/Concordia/dev/notes/gridlayout.md

 ## New Properties

 ### Applied to GridLayout
-`grid-column` - Specify a number and proportion of columns.
+`grid-columns` - Specify a number and proportion of columns.
 `grid-rows` - Specify a number and proportion of rows.

 ### Applied to children